CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/persistence.md

 ## Initialization Behavior

-- Backend startup performs database initialization before serving requests.
+- Backend startup uses one shared lifecycle entrypoint before serving requests.
-- SQLite mode ensures schema creation against the local database file.
-- PostgreSQL mode executes database and schema initialization from `.env` connection settings.
+- If `settings/.env` is missing, it is copied from `settings/.env.example`; an existing environment file is never overwritten.
+- SQLite startup checks only whether `app/resources/database.db` exists.
+A missing file is initialized once; an existing file is not recreated, reset, reseeded, or schema-validated.
+- PostgreSQL startup performs only a connection check against the configured database.
+Database and schema creation are explicit through option `3` in `start_on_windows.ps1`.
+- The repository has no applicable database seed routine; initialization only creates the existing schema.
 - Additional startup validation ensures required resource directories exist.

-## Inference-First Branch Recreation Policy

-This feature branch intentionally uses a clean database recreation instead of legacy inference migrations.
-SQLAlchemy `create_all` creates missing tables but does not migrate existing columns.
-Startup validates the `inference_runs` shape and fails with a recreation instruction when it detects the legacy schema.

-- SQLite: stop XREPORT, delete `app/resources/database.db`, then restart or run database initialization.
-- PostgreSQL: use a disposable feature-branch database and drop/recreate that database before initialization.
-Do not point this branch at a database whose data must be retained.

-The inference-first schema makes checkpoint linkage nullable and records provider, model reference and revision, generation profile/configuration, clinical context, request ID, lifecycle status, execution timestamp, and execution duration.
+The current schema records provider, model reference and revision, generation profile/configuration, clinical context, request ID, lifecycle status, execution timestamp, and execution duration.
 Generated-report persistence is owned by `InferenceRepository`.

 `DatasetRepository`, `ValidationRepository`, and `InferenceRepository` are independent domain repositories.
 They share only focused `RepositorySupport` primitives for database injection, sessions, generic table operations, date/JSON normalization, and dataset/checkpoint lookup; none inherits another domain repository.